Best Panasonic Micro Four Thirds Prime Lens Under $300

 What to Prioritize on a Budget

-• Aperture (f/1.7 or f/1.8): Even on a budget, don’t settle for slow glass.
-A wide aperture is the primary reason to buy a prime lens over a zoom, providing better low-light performance and background separation.
+• Aperture (f/1.7 or f/1.8): Even on a budget, don’t settle for anything slower than f/2.5 unless it’s a specialty macro lens.
+This is the main reason to buy a prime.

 Where You Can Save